-A few nights after he’d returned home from Basic Training, I had a dream that he’d come home where I ran up to him, surprised and ecstatic that he was back.
+A few nights after he’d returned home from Basic Training, I had a dream that he’d come home and I ran up to him, surprised and ecstatic that he was back.
 I told him about the dream, we began talking on a regular basis, and soon after, we started dating.

 I hope this helped out or gave hope or comfort to those of you who are also dating a soldier and/or are in a similar situation to mine.
 I know it gets rough, and sometimes, all we need to know is that we’re not alone, that someone else understands and is doing it too.

 submitted by Jessica

-Hi, my name is Jessica and I was the girlfriend and then the fiancé of an Army Ranger.
+Hi, my name is Jessica, and I was the girlfriend and then the fiancé of an Army Ranger.

 I was attending the University of Virginia in Charlottesville, Virginia and he was in Northern California with his parents when he made the decision to enlist.
 I was scared of the thought of him going to war, but even more scared that this new lifestyle would make us grow apart.
 But I decided to give it a shot and hope that we could make it through this, and we did!

 This meant I could not be included in phone trees or any kind of support system.
 I truly felt like I was discriminated against by the larger Army community for not being married.
 I was never able to see him off on any of his deployments (a total of 3) and was only able to be there for his homecoming once.

 My husband and I got married in March of 2007, almost a year after he was honorably discharged from active duty.
-When I think back to his Army days, the hardest part of being an Army Girlfriend/Fiancé was the fact that I had no support system.
+When I think back to his Army days, the hardest part of being an Army Girlfriend/Fiancé was that I had no support system.

 The lack of a support system for Army Girlfriends/Fiancés is just one of the many reasons why this site is so useful.
-I wish I would have know about Married to the Army and Army Wife Chat when my husband was in the Army and especially during his deployments.
+I wish I knew about Married to the Army and Army Wife Chat when my husband was in the Army, especially during his deployments.

 submitted by Katie

-We started talking and he told me he was in the army and even sent me pictures, he was stationed in South Korea at the time for a year but only had 3 months left.
+We started talking, and he told me he was in the army and even sent me pictures; he was stationed in South Korea at the time for a year but only had 3 months left.
 We talked that night for 6 hours straight and every night after that for 6,7,8 hours on end.
 We connected so much it was like I knew him my whole life.

-About 2-3 weeks before he was to leave Korea he broke up with me.
+About 2-3 weeks before he was to leave Korea, he broke up with me.
 My heart was broken, but we made an agreement to stay friends and that I would still visit him in Ft.
 Drum, where he was stationed next.
-When he got back to Boston we still talked everyday on the phone, online, thru texts everything.
+When he got back to Boston, we still talked every day on the phone, online, thru texts, everything.
 It was like we never broke up.
-Then he tried to date someone else, but still talked and flirted with me like crazy.
+Then he tried to date someone else but still talked and flirted with me like crazy.

-Needless to say the one day I couldn’t hold my feelings back anymore and told him that I still loved him, and he said he still loved me too.
-I asked him why he broke up with me and he said it was too good to be true, I am his perfect match and he can see me being his wife the rest of his life.
+Needless to say, one day, I couldn’t hold my feelings back anymore and told him that I still loved him, and he said he still loved me too.
+I asked him why he broke up with me, and he said it was too good to be true, I am his perfect match, and he can see me being his wife for the rest of his life.

-All I can say is that yes, most people think I’m crazy for meeting my fiance online, and only knowing him for 7 months and then getting married so soon.
-But when you are in love and you know it, you have that feeling of absolute certainty you should never let it go.
+All I can say is that yes, most people think I’m crazy for meeting my fiance online, only knowing him for 7 months, and then getting married so soon.
+But when you are in love, and you know it, you have that feeling of absolute certainty you should never let it go.

 submitted by Keisha

 We have been dating for three years but have known each other for six.
-At first during bootcamp was a little hard but then I got used to not expecting a call everyday.
-It was just hard going from seeing that person and talking to them everyday to only communication through mail.
-And then during AIT he had more chances to call me.
+At first, boot camp was a little hard, but then I got used to not expecting a call every day.
+It was just hard going from seeing that person and talking to them every day to only communicating through the mail.
+And then, during AIT he had more chances to call me.

-Trust is also a good thing to remember, most of the time you will be away from your solider so if you have a good trusting relationship that will help a lot.
-Me and my soldier live about 12 hours away and I only see him about four days every month and we try to cherish those few days we have with each other.
+Trust is also a good thing to remember, most of the time, you will be away from your soldier so if you have a good trusting relationship, that will help a lot.
+My soldier and I live about 12 hours away, and I only see him about four days every month we try to cherish those few days we have with each other.
 In the end, I am so excited that I am going to be an Army wife!!

 submitted by Lindsey